sergot/sergot/README.md

 ## Hi there 👋

+Hi, I'm Filip.
+I am a Senior Software Developer.

+- Working at Adobe on Adobe Experience Manager as a Cloud Service.
+- Previously at Żabka Nano, ZAGENO, Allegro

 <!--
 **sergot/sergot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.